 The AWARE acronym is a cognitive-behavioural technique that can be used to manage anxiety symptoms.
 The acronym stands for:

 A – Accept and Acknowledge the anxiety: The first step in managing anxiety is to accept that it is present.
 Accept that the response is a natural response.
-Fighting or resisting the anxiety can actually make it worse, so it’s important to acknowledge its presence and allow it to be there.
+Fighting or resisting the anxiety can make it worse, so it’s essential to acknowledge its presence and allow it to be there.
 Experience the emotion without judgment.

 A – Act with the anxiety: While it may be tempting to avoid situations that trigger anxiety, it’s important to face them instead.
 By gradually exposing yourself to the things that make you anxious, you can build up your tolerance and reduce your anxiety over time.